butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 # Thanks to being session-scoped it doesn't need to spawn a new container for each test,
 # thus cutting down the test time.
 # This practice may be looked down upon by people paranoid about test isolation,
-# but if Redis creators did their job well, cleaning the data base in "db" should be enough
+# but if Redis creators did their job well, cleaning the database in "db" should be enough
 # to start each service test on a clean slate.
 @pytest.yield_fixture(scope='session')
 def redis_port():
     docker_client = docker.Client(version='auto')
     # Developers don't need to download required images themselves,
     # they only need to run the tests.
-    # Pulling an image will, of course, take same time and freeze the tests, but it's one-time.
+    # Pulling an image will, of course, takes some time and freeze the tests, but it's one-time.
     download_image_if_missing(docker_client)
     # Creates the container and waits for Redis to start accepting connections.
     container_id, redis_port = start_redis_container(docker_client)